What Is A Voice Disorder?

 - Vocal relaxation

 “I thought I had a bad case of laryngitis.
-But when my hoarse voice did not go away, I contacted Great Speech for a free consultation.
+But when my hoarse voice did not go away, I contacted Great Speech for an introductory call.
 They referred me to a medical specialist who diagnosed nodules on my vocal chords.
 While the physician treated the medical problem, my Great Speech specialist scheduled regular sessions with me to teach me how to use my voice efficiently and reduce strain on my vocal chords.”

 Andy L., Orlando, Fl